bbatsov/projectile/README.md

 When running `projectile-switch-project` (<kbd>C-c p p</kbd>) Projectile invokes the command specified in `projectile-switch-project-action` (by default it is `projectile-find-file`).

-When `projectile-remember-window-configs` is `t` (default is `nil`), the most recent window configuration of the target project is restored instead of calling `projectile-switch-project-action`.
-If the target project has no window configuration in the current editing session, `projectile-switch-project-action` is otherwise invoked as described above.

 Depending on your personal workflow and habits, you may prefer to alter the value of `projectile-switch-project-action`: